 Wondering what happens if you are bankrupt and have not yet done a property settlement with your former partner?
-This article explores the effect of declaring bankruptcy on property settlement.
+This article explores the consequences of declaring bankruptcy prior to formalising your property settlement.

 What is bankruptcy?

 Bankruptcy is a legal process that takes effect when a person cannot pay their debts as and when they fall due.
 Upon a person reaching bankruptcy, a trustee is appointed by the Australian Financial Security Authority to manage the bankrupt person’s estate including all their assets and payments due to creditors.

 Bankruptcy trustee’s property and Bankrupt’s right to litigate